winterbe/streamjs/APIDOC.md

 > ##### groupingBy(path)

-Groups all elements of the stream by resolving the given string `path` and returns an object map, assigning an array value for each key.
+Groups all elements of the stream by resolving the given string `path` for each element of the stream and returns an object map, assigning an array value for each key.

 ```js
 Stream([{a: "foo", b: 1}, {a: "bar", b: 2}, {a: "bar", b: 3}])